 Well, you need Zinc to help facilitate cellular metabolism.1 It’s also really important when it comes to your immune function.2 Zinc even plays a major role in protein synthesis, DNA synthesis, and even in cell division – basically, your body NEEDS it to exist.3

 As it turns out though, there are plenty of cases of zinc deficiency.
-And today, I’m going to help you learn a little more about why our diets lack zinc.
-I’ll even tell you how to get more good sources that are high in zinc absorbed by your body.
+Continue reading to learn a little more about why many diets lack zinc and some good sources of zinc.

 Why Do American Diets Lack Zinc?

 Now, it’s no secret that your body requires zinc to keep you happy, healthy, and alive.
 Zinc is an essential mineral.
 In fact, it’s classified as an essential ‘trace’ mineral because your body needs a little bit of it every single day.

 You see, zinc is – or should be – everywhere in your body.
 You can find zinc in all of your cells and organs, bones and tissues, and throughout your body’s fluids.